fmesena/Matroid_Intersection/README.md

 ## Authors
-This project was developed by Francisco Sena from Instituto Superior Técnico - University of Lisbon, Portugal.
+This project was developed by Francisco Sena from Instituto Superior Técnico - University of Lisbon, Portugal, under the scope of his master thesis.
 For *any* questions: f.miguel.sena@tecnico.ulisboa.pt